ECONOMICS & RESEARCH

 95 %

-With the ÖKO filter, these MICROPLASTICS don't get through!
+With the ÖKO filter, these microplastics don't get through!

-Because the long-term effects on our bodies are still unknown.
+Because the long-term effects on our bodies are still unknown

 Better safe than sorry with ÖKO EUROPE